cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/overview.md

 ---
 title: Conversion > 0.
 Overview
-seo_title: Getting a Permit for Porch Carport Garage Conversions
+seo_title: Getting a Permit for Porch/Carport/Garage Conversions
 seo_description: >-
   Converting a porch, carport, or garage into living space in Austin?
 Find out if you will need a permit, what you'll need to apply, and learn about the